 - Extra Magic Hours are not running in the Animal Kingdom during the phased reopening.

-- Some attractions and entertainment will be limited.
-Please check back soon for more info on the opening including rides, entertainment, and dining.
+- Some attractions and entertainment are limited.
+Please check back soon for more updated info on the opening including rides, entertainment, and dining.

-- The nighttime spectacular “Rivers of Light: We Are One” is not running at this time.
+- The nighttime spectacular “Rivers of Light: We Are One” has been permanently closed.

-Disney Springs has been back since May 20, and it’s the first area of Walt Disney World to reopen after the long closure.
+Disney Springs has been back since May 20, and it was the first area of Walt Disney World to reopen after the long closure.

 Not every area in Disney Springs is currently open, but the majority of shops and restaurants have already reopened with only a few still closed.
 Disney Springs is reopening in phases and is currently in its first phase.